Proposed law would treat crimes against police like hate crimes

 “Any judge, if somebody is convicted, is going to take into account it was a law enforcement officer who was assaulted or killed and will no doubt ratchet up the perpetrator’s sentence,” said Malcolm.

-Sine say the feds should look at crimes against police like they would any other victim targeted for a specific reason.
+Sine says the feds should look at crimes against police like they would any other victim targeted for a specific reason.

 “Our view is if you die in the line of duty, if you’re attacked, and you’re ambushed we would hope the federal government would come in and treat that just the same as perhaps a civil rights violation,” said Jonathan Thompson with the National Sheriffs’ Association.